wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

 Some things you need to consider when using this approach are:

 - As warned above, your alliance color can change after initialization.
 If you are not using AprilTags, you may not have anything to adjust when the alliance changes.
 However, if you are using AprilTags and your robot has seen a tag and used it for pose estimation, you will need to adjust your origin and reset your estimated pose.
 - The field image in the ShuffleBoard and Glass Field2d widget follows the *Always blue origin* approach.
-If you want the widget to display the correct pose for your robot, you will need to change the origin for your estimated pose before sending it to the dashboard.
+Special handling is needed to display your robot pose correctly when your alliance is red.
+You will need to change the origin for your estimated pose to the blue alliance coordinate system before sending it to the dashboard.

 .. [#] Rapid React field image from MikLast on Chiefdelphi `<https://www.chiefdelphi.com/t/2022-top-down-field-renders/399031>`__
 .. [#] CHARGED UP field image from MikLast on Chiefdelphi `<https://www.chiefdelphi.com/t/2023-top-down-field-renders/421365>`__